- Requirements for All Applicants

 Admitted students are required to submit official paper or electronic (e-transcript) transcripts directly to the Graduate School Admissions Office after accepting the offer of admission and prior to enrolling.
 Please see below for additional details.

-In addition to transcripts, applicants with international credentials must also provide a certified copy of their diploma and/or degree certificate.
+In addition to transcripts, applicants with international credentials must also provide a certified copy of the diploma and/or degree certificate for any conferred degree.
 All academic records must be official documents issued by the college or university and provided in the original language.
 A certified or notarized English translation must accompany the academic records if the original language is not English.

 A complete set of academic records should include the name of the degree program in which you were enrolled, your dates of attendance, a list of courses taken each year, grades received in each course, and the date your degree was conferred (if applicable).
 Combine multiple pages from the same set of academic records into one file; the file size for each upload cannot exceed 10MB.

 Admitted students are required to submit official paper or electronic (e-transcript) transcripts, as well as a certified copy of the diploma or degree certificate, directly to the Graduate School Admissions office after accepting the offer of admission and prior to enrolling.
 Please see below for additional details.